 On the other hand, unlike semiconductors, stress is applied during Mating, so advanced design verification is required.
 The structure is somewhat complicated, the cost is high, and the method of inspecting the soldering part (although it has a proven track record in semiconductors) is different from ordinary connectors.
 I'm here.

-There is a method called press-fit as a method of mounting a connector on a board without soldering.
-This is mounted by pressing a connector lead with a spring structure as shown in the figure into the through hole of the board.
-Unlike any mounting method explained so far, it is mounted by "pressing uniformly from above".
-Therefore, it cannot be mounted at the same time as other mounting parts, and it is necessary to mount only the connector in an independent process.
-In addition, a special jig is required for uniform pressing, and when the number of poles increases, a certain amount of force is required.
-There are many cases where
+There is a method called press-fit for mounting connectors to boards without soldering.
+This method involves pressing connector leads with a spring structure as shown in the figure into through holes in the board.
+Unlike any of the mounting methods explained so far, this method is mounted by "pressing evenly from above."
+Therefore, it cannot be installed at the same time as other mounted components, and the connector mounting must be done in a separate process.
+Also, a special jig is required to press evenly, and when Pin Counts is increased, a suitable force is required, but there are many cases where the pressing force needs to be controlled within a narrow range due to strength constraints.

-Similar to DIP, miniaturization was originally an issue, but in recent years press-fit devices have become quite small in size, and many products that support high-density mounting by adopting grids have been released.
-In addition, high-speed transmission obstruction due to stubs was similar to DIP, but a method of using a short-legged object and using a method called "back drilling" to open a hole on the opposite side of the board and remove the metal part that will become the stub.
-There are also cases where high-speed transmission is possible with
+Like DIP, miniaturization was originally a challenge, but in recent years there are press-fit connectors of fairly small sizes, and many products that support high-density mounting by gridding have been released.
+Also, like DIP, high-speed transmission was hindered by stubs, but there are also cases where high-speed transmission is made possible by using connectors with short legs and using a method called "back drilling" to drill holes on the opposite side of the board and remove the metal parts that will become stubs.

 As explained in each item, the image of high-speed transmission support when the SMT type is standard is shown below.
 However, even if it is the same type, it can be improved by various design ingenuity, and the internal structure of the connector also has a large impact.
 Consider the following as a general guideline only.

-Below is a summary of the simple characteristics of each type and the corresponding implementation method.
-At present, it can be said that the SMT type, which has become mainstream in recent years, is the most well-balanced method.
-IRISO has commercialized various types of DIP products, including normal DIP products and pin-in-paste compatible DIP products, with the SMT type as the mainstream.
-We plan to develop BGA type and press-fit products according to needs.
+Below is a summary of the basic features of each type and the corresponding mounting method.
+At present, the SMT type, which has become mainstream in recent years, is the most balanced method.
+IRISO mainly uses SMT types, and produces a variety of regular DIP products and DIP products that support pin-in-paste.
+We plan to develop BGA types and press-fit products according to needs.